 - those seeking a Masters level degree in Orthodox studies;

 - degree students who wish to include some knowledge of Orthodox tradition in their own course of studies;

 - adult learners who seek a mature and rich knowledge of Orthodox tradition on a non-credit basis.

 The Diploma requires 14 credits and is available to those holding a University degree.

 The Certificate requires 7 credits, the Honours Certificate requires 14 credits.
-Certificates are available for those who do not hold a University degree.
+Certificates are available for those who have audited some or all of the required courses.

-Students from such a Masters or Certificate programme should be very well equipped for leadership roles in their churches and should have a very solid foundation for future seminary studies, if desired.
-Students who take some courses will have a well-grounded grasp of Orthodox theology.
+Students holding such a Masters or Certificate should be very well equipped for leadership roles in their churches and should have a very solid foundation for future seminary studies, if desired.
+Students who take occasional courses will have a well-grounded grasp of Orthodox theology.
 Students will normally qualify for and register as students in the Master of Theological Studies degree program.
 Courses in the program are also available for special students.

 The Certificate in Diaconal Studies is designed to equip persons preparing for diaconal ministry and those already engaged in it.